josh-works/josh-works.github.io/_pages/recommended-reading.md

 [^her_property]: I maintain [They Were Her Property: White Women as Slave Owners in the American South](https://www.goodreads.com/book/show/40887375-they-were-her-property) is indispensible for understanding broad swaths of American culture, and western culture. (slavery was rooted in the enlightenment, and of course systems of slavery shaped the world around themselves, then to now)

-_or, supremacy culture is institutionalized emotional trauma, cptsd + an embodied belief in the legitimacy of authority/political authority_
+_or, 'supremacy culture is institutionalized emotional trauma, cptsd + an embodied belief in the legitimacy of authority/political authority'_

 Not sure how to introduce this post, other than... it's long, but might be worth a skim: [Three Hundred Ways It Can Hurt to Be a Man — Introduction](https://elodes.substack.com/p/three-hundred-ways-it-can-hurt-to).